 Q: What can I do to celebrate NTM?

-A: There are thousands of ways to celebrate.
+A: There are numerous ways to celebrate.
 We’ve developed this list of 30 ways to celebrate NTM to get you started, but we’re open to suggestions and encourage you to find your own way to celebrate.
 Every effort counts!

 Q: I live in the U.S, but I am not a translator.
 Can I participate?

 A: You don’t have to be a translator to enjoy translations or celebrate with us.
-If you are a writer or a poet living in the U.S., you could attend one of our events if they are held in your area; help organize a reading of your favorite translated authors (for instance, we held an event celebrating the poetry of Pablo Neruda and Federico Garcia Lorca in New York City—but you could pick any author(s) in translation you like); or simply share a favorite translated poem on social media tweeting them to @TranslateMonth using #TranslationMonth.
+If you are a writer or a poet living in the U.S., you could attend one of our events if they are held in your area.
+You could help organize a reading of your favorite translated authors (for instance, we held an event celebrating the poetry of Pablo Neruda and Federico Garcia Lorca in New York City—but you could pick any author(s) in translation you like), or simply share a favorite translated poem on social media tweeting them to @TranslateMonth using #TranslationMonth.